Highest averages method: History

-Divisor methods were first invented by Thomas Jefferson to comply with a constitutional requirement that states have at most one representative per 30,000 people.
+Divisor methods were first invented by Thomas Jefferson to comply with the United States Constitution's requirement that states have at most one representative per 30,000 people.
 His solution was to divide each state's population by 30,000 before rounding down.

-Apportionment would become a major topic of debate in Congress, especially after the discovery of pathologies in many superficially-reasonable rounding rules.
-Similar debates would appear in Europe after the adoption of proportional representation, typically as a result of large parties attempting to introduce thresholds and other barriers to entry for small parties.
-Such apportionments often have substantial consequences, as in the 1870 reapportionment, when Congress used an ad-hoc apportionment to favor Republican states.
-Had each state's electoral vote total been exactly equal to its entitlement, or had Congress used Webster's method or a largest remainders method (as it had since 1840), the 1876 election would have gone to Tilden instead of Hayes.
+Apportionment would become a major topic of debate in the US Congress, especially after the discovery of pathologies in many superficially-reasonable rounding rules.
+Similar debates would appear in Europe and Latin America after the adoption of proportional representation, typically as a result of large parties attempting to introduce thresholds and other barriers to entry for small parties.
+Such apportionments often have substantial consequences, as in the redistribution of seats in the US Congress following the 1870 United States census, which employed an ad-hoc calculation favoring Republican-leaning states.
+Had each state's electoral vote total been exactly equal to its entitlement, or had this redistribution used the Webster/Sainte-Laguë method or a largest remainders method, the 1876 United States presidential election would have been won by Samuel J. Tilden rather than its eventual winner Rutherford B. Hayes.